-The CNS is composed of a vast and complex network of different structures and cell types, most of which serve, directly or indirectly, to provide a means for the nervous system to signal or communicate with other nerve cells in order to regulate and control all brain function.
+The CNS is composed of a vast and complex network of different structures and cell types, most of which serve, directly or indirectly, to provide a means for the nervous system to signal or communicate with other nerve cells to regulate brain function.
 The cell type responsible for this signaling is called a neuron.
 One way chemical or electrical signals exert their effects on neurons is by traveling across a physical gap located between two neurons, called a synapse.
 Presynaptic neurons transmit signals whereas postsynaptic neurons react to the signals.
 The human brain contains approximately 86 billion neurons, each having hundreds to tens of thousands of synapses to allow for this communication.
 This process is essential to all things, from organ function, to movement, to memory and all behavioral processes.
 Neurotransmission is the process by which signaling molecules, called neurotransmitters, are released by a presynaptic neuron, travel over the synaptic space and bind to and interact with receptors on a postsynaptic neuron.
 Depending on the nature of the neurotransmitter and receptor, this interaction results in excitation, inhibition or modulation of the receiving neuron's behavior.

-We are focused on developing drugs based on selective allosteric modulation of key CNS synaptic and extrasynaptic receptors.
-Allosteric modulators are a class of small molecules that interact at a site different from the site where native or natural molecules bind, and allow the potential for fine-tuning of neuronal signals.
-Molecules that function directly on synaptic or extrasynaptic receptors at the site where the native, or natural, molecule binds to inhibit or activate them are known as orthosteric molecules.
-Orthosteric drugs aimed at key synaptic receptors typically have a targeted effect of complete activation or complete inhibition of the neuron, with little subtlety in how they exert their effect.
-As a result, neurons may be unable to respond to normal stimuli, and can become over-stimulated by a neurotransmitter or be unable to respond to normal neurotransmission, thus potentially negatively impacting both the efficacy and safety profile of an orthosteric CNS drug development candidate.
+We are focused on developing drugs based on selective allosteric modulation of neurotransmitter receptors in the CNS.
+Allosteric modulators are a class of small molecules that interact at a site different from the site where neurotransmitters bind, and allow the potential for fine-tuning of neuronal signals.
 We believe that nowhere in the body is it more important to maintain normal rhythms than in the brain, and accordingly we believe that allosteric modulation approaches are well-suited for the treatment of CNS diseases and disorders.

-We utilize our proprietary chemistry capabilities to design and identify drugs that are allosteric modulators that bind to either or both synaptic and extrasynaptic receptors, and that have properties targeted to the indications of interest.
-Our goal is to select for development compounds that we believe are capable of varying degrees of desired activity rather than complete activation or inhibition of the receptor as is typically observed with orthosteric drugs.
+We utilize our proprietary chemistry capabilities to design and identify drugs that are allosteric modulators, and that have properties targeted to the indications of interest.
+Our goal is to select for development compounds that we believe are capable of varying degrees of desired activity rather than complete activation or inhibition of the receptor.
 Our current focus is on two critical CNS receptor systems: GABA and NMDA.
-The GABA receptor family, which is recognized as the major inhibitory neurotransmitter in the CNS, mediates downstream neurologic and bodily function via activation of GABAA receptors.
-GABAA receptors play a key role in reducing neuron excitability.
+The GABA receptor family, which is recognized as the major inhibitory neurotransmitter in the CNS, mediates downstream neurologic and bodily function in part via activation of GABAA receptors.
+GABAA receptors play a key role in regulating neuron excitability.
 The NMDA-type receptors of the glutamate receptor system are a major excitatory receptor system in the CNS.
 NMDA receptors serve a critical role in CNS-related activities.
 Dysfunction in these systems is implicated in a broad range of CNS disorders.

-Our proprietary chemistry platform is centered, as a starting point, on knowledge of the chemical scaffolds of endogenous neuroactive steroids that are allosteric modulators of GABAA or NMDA receptors.
-We have leveraged this platform to assemble a chemistry portfolio of greater than 3,000 compounds.
+Our proprietary chemistry platform is centered, as a starting point, on our knowledge of the chemical scaffolds of endogenous neuroactive steroids that are allosteric modulators of GABAA or NMDA receptors.
+We have leveraged this platform to assemble a chemistry portfolio of greater than 5,000 compounds.
 We believe our proprietary chemistry platform allows us to:

-- control important properties such as half-life, brain penetration and the types of receptors our drugs act upon, thereby modulating either inhibition or excitation either acutely or chronically; and - create drugs that are designed to exert control over the intensity of receptor activation or deactivation, with the potential to hit targets in the brain with more precision, with the goal of increased tolerability and fewer off-target side effects than current CNS therapies.
+- control important properties such as half-life, brain penetration and the types of receptors our drugs act upon, thereby modulating either inhibition or excitation either acutely or chronically; and - create drugs that are designed to exert control over the intensity of receptor activation or deactivation, with the potential to hit targets in the brain with more precision, with the goal of increased tolerability and fewer off-target side effects than current CNS therapies or previous therapies that have failed in development.